 Lest you be swayed too easily by the foregoing comments, let me assure you that all is not roses in the land of subwoofers.
 Ultimately, there are tradeoffs.
 The addition of subwoofers complicates the system, adding extra boxes, cables, etc. More space in the room will be consumed by the extra enclosure, and you may not have room.

 Most subwoofers systems will introduce additional circuitry into the signal chain.
-A crossover is required to split the full range signal into low pass (sent to the subwoofer) and high pass (sent to the main speakers).
+A crossover is required to split the full range signal into a low pass signal (sent to the subwoofer) and high pass signal (sent to the main speakers).
 There will certainly be some degradation to the signal, and this loss is audible.
 Is the trade-off worthwhile?

-This, added to the concern of insuring an adequate match between satellite and subwoofer gives us pause, and should lead us to a carefully considered decision.
+This, added to the concern of insuring an adequate match between satellite and subwoofer gives us pause and should lead us to a carefully considered decision.

 First, determine your feelings toward your current speakers.
 If you really like your present speakers, but find them severely lacking in the bass, you may very well be a candidate for subwoofers.
 If you are not overly enamored with your present speakers, then think of purchasing new, larger speakers to satisfy your desire for more bass.
 You may be able to improve the overall quality at the same time, and for a cost at or below what it would cost to add subs.